Learn / Guides / Usability testing guide

 🔗 Get the checklist at nngroup.com

-✅ What this checklist is good for: use this if you're just getting started with planning any kind of usability study, be it moderated or not, remote, or in person.
+✅ What this checklist is good for: use this as a starting point for planning any kind of usability study, be it moderated or not, remote, or in person.

-➡ About this template: this usability task table can help you break down each of your testing tasks into goals, inputs and outputs, and success criteria.
-Completing each task will help you write better scenarios and more carefully assess what success looks like for each exercise.
+➡ About this template: this document, which offers both empty and filled-in (with examples) versions, can help you break down your top five testing goals into scenarios, inputs and outputs, and success criteria.
+Completing this document will help you write better scenarios and more carefully assess what success looks like for each exercise.

-✅ What this template is good for: use this template to organize your thoughts when creating testing scenarios or in conjunction with other stakeholders to align on testing goals.
+✅ What this template is good for: use this template to organize your thoughts when creating testing scenarios or with other stakeholders to align on testing goals.

 ❌ What this template is not good for: this very basic exercise can only help you sketch out the purpose of each task.
 It won't help you script the task or integrate it into your testing model.